-All - When ruling on a reception at the sideline, give only the incomplete signal, or the timeout signal if the pass is complete beyond the line to gain.
-You may use the "wind the clock signal' when the runner is down within 2 yards of the sideline.
+All - When ruling on a reception at the sideline, give only the incomplete signal or the timeout signal if the pass is complete beyond the line to gain).
+You may use the "wind the clock signal" when the runner is down within 2 yards of the sideline.
 The "sweep" signal may be used if an airborne player receives a pass near the sideline and first returns to the ground out of bounds, or the "bobble" signal if a receiver fails to maintain control of the ball before going out of bounds or to the ground.
-On a tight reception at the sideline, the "catch" signal may be used after you stop the clock and communicate with your fellow sideline official.
+On a tight reception at the sideline, the "catch" signal may be used after you stop the clock.
 Be sure the result of the play is properly communicated to the Referee.